Passage Bio Announces Inducement Grant Under Nasdaq Listing Rule 5635(c)(4)

-/EIN News/ -- PHILADELPHIA, April 21, 2023 (GLOBE NEWSWIRE) -- Passage Bio, Inc. (Nasdaq: PASG), a clinical-stage genetic medicines company focused on developing transformative therapies for central nervous system (CNS) disorders, today announced it has granted an inducement award to a new employee.
+PHILADELPHIA, April 21, 2023 (GLOBE NEWSWIRE) -- Passage Bio, Inc. PASG, a clinical-stage genetic medicines company focused on developing transformative therapies for central nervous system (CNS) disorders, today announced it has granted an inducement award to a new employee.

 Passage Bio granted options to purchase 82,000 shares of common stock to this employee as material inducement to employment in accordance with Nasdaq Listing Rule 5635(c)(4).
 The stock options have an exercise price of $1.05 per share, which is equal to the closing price of Passage Bio's common stock on April 17, 2023, the grant date of the options.